|Estimated Tax Savings|

 - Draft and file an Articles of Incorporation.

-- Prepare the corporate bylaws to summarize company rules surrounding operations, officer positions and duties.
+- If advised by your small business attorney, prepare the corporate bylaws to summarize company rules surrounding operations, officer positions and duties.
 Keep corporate minutes of all board and shareholders meetings.

 - Issue stock certificates to the initial shareholders.